 If you’d like to support Zombies Ate My Library and what has been a really exciting, long-term collaboration with Blast Theory, with 30 young people in Cannock, Telford and Worcester, and with libraries and librarians across the West Midlands, do please consider voting for it in the ‘best novella category’ here.
-(Voting is open until midnight, 30 April.)
+(Update: N.B.
+Voting is now closed.)

 There are many other great shortlisted projects to vote for also, so do support Sabotage Reviews in the important work that they do, covering emerging practice, small presses and spoken word.

 ICYMI, here is our short film about A Place Free Of Judgement and Zombies Ate My Library.